danielbyler/model-describer/docs/README.rst

 groupbyvars : List, required
 ------------

 List of variables that 'groups' the output into discrete segments for comparison.
-If the user would like to see the entire population without subgroups, just add a categorical variable to cat_df that only has one category (such as 'Entire Population') and add that variable to the groupbyvars list.
+If the user would like to see the entire population without subgroups, just add a variable to cat_df that only has one category (such as 'Entire Population') and add that variable to the groupbyvars list.
+In this special case, it must be the only variable in the groupbyvars list.

 .. code-block:: python